tejas-gokhale/ALT/README.md

 # Adversarially Learned Transformations (ALT)
-Code for our paper: "Improving Diversity with Adversarially Learned Transformations for Domain Generalization" To reproduce results for each benchmark, the following steps should be followed.
+Code for our paper: ["Improving Diversity with Adversarially Learned Transformations for Domain Generalization"](https://arxiv.org/abs/2206.07736) (WACV 2023).
+To reproduce results for each benchmark, the following steps should be followed.

 ## Data Download: